UKCloud/documentation/articles/other/other-ref-sla-definition.md

 ### Security Operations Service

 SLA varies based on the chosen cloud technology.
 See the appropriate section of this article for more information.

+### VMware Licence Support

+There is no SLA for this service.
+For information about customer service targets for support response, see [*How to raise and escalate support tickets with customer support*](../portal/ptl-how-raise-escalate-service-request.md)).

 ## Feedback